magento/merchdocs/src/customers/password-options.md

    - For **Recovery Link Expiration Period (hours)**, enter the number of hours before the password recovery link expires.

-   - For **Enable Autocomplete on login/forgot password forms**, set to `Yes`, if you want the fields in the customer login and forgot password forms to be filled automatically from previous entries
+   -  If you want the fields in the customer login and forgot password forms to be filled automatically from previous entries, set **Enable Autocomplete on login/forgot password forms** to `Yes`.

    - For **Number of Required Character Classes**, enter the number of different character types that must be included in a password based on the following character classes: